How to Make Sweetened Condensed Milk

 This sweetened condensed milk recipe is quite easy.
 You only need regular milk, sugar and time.
 I prefer to use whole milk, but skim or 2% work as well.

-4. Continue on a low simmer for 30-40 minutes, or until the milk has cooked to a creamy color, has reduced by half and thickened.
+3. Allow to thicken without stirring.
+Continue on a low simmer until the milk has cooked to a creamy color, has reduced by half and thickened.
 It won’t be as thick as canned, the rest of the thickening happens when it cools.
 If there is any foam on the top, skim it off and discard- DO NOT STIR.
-ALso, do not stir any sugar crystals on the wide of the saucepan.

 Storage & Freezing

-Storage – I’ve heard that you can store homemade sweetened condensed milk for up to 6 months in the fridge, but I like to use mine within 1 month.
+I’ve heard that you can store homemade sweetened condensed milk for up to 6 months in the refrigerator, but I like to use mine within 1 month.
 The shelf life when canned is much longer, but I am not a canning expert.

 Recipes the Use Sweetened Condensed Milk